gogrow-dev/warped/README.md

   end
 end
 ```
+> [!TIP]
+> It's highly recommended to use the type-safe sort methods provided by the gem.
+This prevents invalid queries from being executed on the database.
+See the [Sortable documentation](docs/controllers/SORTABLE.md) for more information.

 This will use the query parameter `sort_key` and `sort_direction` to sort the records.
 - The default sort direction is `desc`.